m-mdy-m/algorithms-data-structures/2.OOP/design_pattern-type/Structural/Flyweight.md

 4. **Client (Uses Flyweight Objects):**  The client represents the context in which flyweight objects are used.
 It stores the extrinsic state and interacts with the flyweight objects through the flyweight factory.

 ### Simple and understandable explanation:

+**Imagine you're managing a large clothing store.** You have a vast inventory of clothes, but some things are repeated across many items: sizes (S, M, L, etc.) and colors (black, white, blue, etc.).

+Here's how the Flyweight Pattern can help:

+* **Flyweight Objects (Sizes and Colors):** Instead of storing size and color information with each individual clothing item, create separate flyweight objects for each size and color.
+These flyweight objects are lightweight because they only hold the intrinsic state (size or color value).
+* **Flyweight Factory (Inventory Management System):**  Your inventory management system acts as the Flyweight Factory.
+It keeps track of all existing size and color flyweight objects (imagine pre-made size tags and color swatches).
+* **Client (Sales Staff and Customers):** When a customer wants to try on a shirt, the sales staff (client) retrieves the appropriate size and color flyweight objects from the inventory system (Flyweight Factory).
+They then combine these flyweight objects with the specific style of shirt (extrinsic state) to show the customer the complete outfit.

+Here's how this approach benefits you:

+* **Reduced Memory Usage:**  You only need to store one copy of each size and color information instead of duplicating it for every clothing item.
+This saves significant memory space in your inventory system.
+* **Improved Efficiency:**  The sales staff doesn't need to search for size and color information every time.
+They simply retrieve the pre-defined flyweight objects, making the process faster and smoother.

+**In essence, the Flyweight Design Pattern helps you manage a large collection of similar items by separating the shared information (size, color) from the unique details (style) and promoting efficient reuse.**

 ## Example Problem:

 Imagine you're developing a rich text editor that allows users to format text with various fonts, sizes, and colors.
 As users type and apply formatting, the editor creates numerous text objects, each encapsulating the character data, font style, size, and color information.